 Heading to Copper Harbor from May to October is synonymous with stopping at The Jam Pot, run by the Byzantine Monks of the Holy Transfiguration Skete of the Society of St. John.

 Just north of Ahmeek, Cliff Drive is a rocker climber’s paradise.
-A secluded basalt cliff outcropping with roughly 66 documented routes, you’ll find climbing routes for all skill levels.
-Talk to Down Wind Sports about getting there and recommended climbing routes.
+You’ll find climbing routes for all skill levels in a secluded basalt cliff outcropping with roughly 66 documented routes.
+Talk to Down Wind Sports about getting there and their recommended climbing routes.